sairashipservicebd/identity-102-exercises/README.md

-These are the exercises for the hands on labs.
-Follow the instructions in the Google Doc
+These are the exercises for the [hands-on Identity Labs](https://auth0.com/docs/identity-labs/).